slidejoe/git-about-best-practices/slides.md

 <small>Photo by <a href="https://unsplash.com/@evandemicoli?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Evan Demicoli</a> on <a href="https://unsplash.com/photos/brown-and-green-houses-under-blue-sky-during-daytime-HGCqL-tRcac?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a></small>

 <!--

-But I can be a bit of a git about it: I'm really fussy about how people use git - and that's a good thing.
-I've worked with a fair few organisations and development teams over the years, and poor git utilisation is a more common issue than you might think.
-People use git as a dumping ground for code [Click] rather than an well-managed archive of software.
+- Worked with many organisations/dev teams over the years
+- poor git utilisation is a more common issue than you might think.

+Dumping ground for code [Click] rather than an well-managed archive of software.
 -->

 ---